kaushal2001pal-code/OS_Projects/README.md

 Large buffer (e.g., 1 MB) → fewer system calls, better throughput, especially on fast storage.

 For very large files (hundreds of MB or GB), a larger buffer is beneficial because it amortises the cost of each pread/pwrite over more data.
 However, extremely large buffers (tens of MB) offer diminishing returns and increase memory footprint.
-The default 1 MB strikes a good balance for most systems.
+The default 64KB strikes a good balance for most systems.

 You can adjust the buffer size by changing the BUFFER_SIZE macro at the top of the source file.